 Servlet and POJO entry point types feature a Live Preview button to launch custom match rule live preview session.
 A live preview streams data from an active node so you can interactively experiment with rule configuration in the Add Rule window.

-The following example demonstrates a custom include rule named "cart.GET in a scope named MyCustomScope.
+This example shows a custom match include rule named cart.GET in a scope named MyCustomScope.

 The "cart.GET" rule generates business transactions for Web Service GET requests where the URI begins with

-You can add conditions to the match rule to match based on specific HTTP parameters or hostnames.
+You can add conditions to the rule to match based on specific HTTP parameters or hostnames.

 For certain HTTP-based request types, such as Servlets or ASP.NET, a match rule can have more than one HTTP Parameter match condition.
 A request must match all HTTP Parameter conditions to match this rule.
 There is an implicit AND operator between the parameters rather than an OR operator.

 You can use more complex regular expression matching.
-For example, for the following request URLs:
+For example, the following request URLs:

-To match any incoming request URL to this business transaction, use the following:
+To match any incoming request URL to this business transaction, use:

 See Using Regular Expressions for more information on using regular expressions in the UI.